SunLaria/Wizdom-Movies-RSS/README.md

 ## Usage
-- First Link Entry, Downloads Chromonium - Takes More Time
+- First Link Entry, Downloads Chromium - Takes More Time
 - Go To "http://localhost:8020" Or "http://127.0.0.1:8020"

 ## How to add to Radarr